- Routing · how layers compose and how docs get loaded

 It fails negative decisions

-The most valuable durable records are the ones that prevent repeated mistakes: "we tried X, reverted, because Y," or "we considered X and rejected it because Z." In a plan-and-review model, a failed-and-reverted change produces only a revert commit, with no document that preserves the lesson.
+The most valuable durable records are the ones that prevent repeated mistakes: "we tried X, reverted, because Y," or "we considered X and rejected it because Z." When the plan and the review live as committed files tied to a successful merge, a failed-and-reverted change produces only a revert commit, with no document that preserves the lesson.
 The rationale disappears with the branch.

 All four problems share a root cause.
-The framework conflated "the process of changing the system" with "the durable record of decisions the system depends on."
-Those are different artifacts with different lifetimes and different audiences.
+The model conflates "the process of changing the system" with "the durable record of decisions the system depends on."
+Those are different artifacts with different lifetimes and different audiences, and they want different homes.

 Goals

-- Keep phase discipline (plan, open, implement, close) as the workflow spine.
+- Keep phase discipline (start, resume, close) as the workflow spine.

 - Make the durable artifact distinct from the transient artifact.